The Sooner Is The Better

 Q: Is procrastination a sign of laziness?

 A: No, procrastination is not simply laziness.
 It's a complex behavior with underlying psychological, neurological, and even biological factors.
-It's often a coping mechanism for dealing with stress, anxiety, and fear.
+It's often a coping mechanism for dealing with stress, anxiety, and fear And that's really what it comes down to..

 Q: Can procrastination be cured completely?